All Episodes

 Because they really can't put up any combat divisions to fight anybody.

-Now, different from the 1980s, the Russian army, the Russian Army now, the Red Army then, the Red Army then, the big concern was coming across the North German plain through Poland into Germany and kind of, you know, have a repeat of the World War I, World War II sweeping movements into France that Europe collapsed around.
+The Russian army, the Russian army now, the Red Army then, the Red Army then, the big concern was coming across the North German plain through Poland into Germany and kind of, you know, have a repeat of the World War I, World War I, World War II sweeping movements into France that Europe collapsed around.

-You've seen the Russian army for two years, over two years, going on three years, ground down and actually over three years now, ground down with over a million casualties.
+You've seen the Russian army for two years, over two years, going on three years, ground down, and actually over three years now, ground down with over a million casualties.

 They've ground out inch by inch, lost a ton of people.